nguyenmanhthinbsl/crawl4ai-gemini2dot0flashfree/README.md

 ```

 ## Usage
+1. Create your own api key
+    Create your gemini-2.0-flash api key for free at https://ai.google.dev/gemini-api/docs/api-key

-1. Configure your crawling settings in the `config.yaml` file.
+2. Create and configure your enviroment crawling settings in the `.env` file.
-2. Run the crawler:
+    create .env file:
     ```bash
-    python crawler.py
+    nano .env
+    #or using ur favorite tools
     ```
+    put your key in your enviroment file:
+    GEMINI_API_KEY=

-3. Process the extracted data:
+3. Run the crawler:
     ```bash
-    python preprocess.py
+    python main.py
+    or
+    python3 main.py
     ```

 ## Contributing